capibawa/wumpus-gpt/README.md

 # WumpusGPT

-WumpusGPT is a Discord chatbot written in TypeScript and powered by OpenAI's `gpt-3.5-turbo` language model.
+WumpusGPT is a Discord chatbot written in TypeScript and powered by OpenAI's `gpt-4` and `gpt-3.5-turbo` language models.

 Although WumpusGPT is not quite the same as ChatGPT, they both utilize the same language model so you will yield very similar results.